anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 We can't return `newState` because reducers are synchronous.
 We'll need an async middleware to handle this case.
 What does that mean?

 `redux` uses middleware, just like `express` does.
 This means that you can add additional functionality to your dispatcher.
-This is how you add the [sophisticated debug system](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) I mentioned earlier - it's a [middleware](https://github.com/zalmoxisus/redux-devtools-extension#1-with-redux).
+This is how you use the [sophisticated debug system](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) I mentioned earlier.

 `redux-observable` is the most powerful async middleware.
 It combines an `Observable` with the `dispatcher`.